PartnerCollective/anatomy-of-a-dev-environment/readme.md

 Along with any user specific config this will include our API credentials and theme ID/s which will be used with theme kit and our compilers.

+We will continue to wire that up a little later on.

 4. Compilers

+There are task runners and compilers of many forms and varieties.
+From the well know gulp and grunt orchestrating different compilation steps, this a great and accessible approach and used by many partners.
+However as I am going to use node to piece most of this together, we have npm cripts at our disposal so we will drop gulp and grunt and just use scripts to tie everything up.

+In this case we will be using webpack for both our JS and SCSS compilation.
+This will allow us to easily split entries to performance tune in the future.
+Webpack has a mature and comprehensive plugin ecosystem for example we will probably need some auto prefixing or need the compilation to be aware of the supported browsers that your team works to.
+We can do all of that in one tool which while not the simplest to configure is robust and well tested in industry.

+There are other options like rollup or parcel out there, but for this option we will use webpack and you can adapt as you need.

+Want to learn more about webpack? you can find the [Webpack docs here](https://webpack.js.org/) however note this is designed for a more common local development flow such as one would use for a modern framework such as React or Vue, we will be using a subset of its full capabilities to work around the Shopify local/online requirements.

 5. Code Quality